dougzilla32/AsyncCancellation/README.md

 This project contains experimental code demonstrating proposed 'cancellation' abilities for the upcoming async/await Swift language feature.
 The 'cancellation' proposal is described below.

-To try it out, clone this project and edit the 'main.swift' source file to add your own sample code.
-Also, run the tests to see if it works!
+To try it out, clone this project and run it!
+Edit the 'main.swift' source file to try your own sample code and define your own cancellable asynchronous task.
+Also, run the tests to see if it is working properly!

 The 'Async/Await for Swift' proposal can be found here: https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619

-The original proposal includes the following primitives:
+The original proposal includes the following primitives, which are implemented (as experimental code) by this project:

 ```swift
 /// Begins an asynchronous coroutine, transferring control to `body` until it